The Fosters (American TV series)

 The Fosters is an American family drama television series created by Peter Paige and Bradley Bredeweg.
 It premiered in the United States on June 3, 2013, on the ABC Family (later Freeform) television network and concluded on June 6, 2018.
 It followed the lives of the Adams-Foster family led by a lesbian couple, Stef Foster, a police officer, and Lena Adams, a school vice principal, who raise one biological son and four adopted teenagers in San Diego, California.

 The first season received generally favorable reviews and particular acclaim for its portrayal of LGBT themes.
 It also earned two GLAAD Media Awards and one Teen Choice Award.

 On January 3, 2018, Freeform announced that The Fosters would end after five seasons.
 It concluded with a three-episode finale, which also acted as an introduction to Good Trouble, the spin-off series starring Maia Mitchell and Cierra Ramirez.

 Plot

-The series follows the lives of police officer Stef Foster and her life partner Lena Adams, a school vice principal, and their multiethnic, blended family.
-Stef and Lena are the parents of Brandon, Stef’s biological son from her previous marriage, and twins Jesus and Mariana, who were adopted as children.
-When the series begins, the couple take in two foster children, Callie and Jude, whom they later adopt.
-Also part of their lives is Mike Foster, Stef’s patrol partner and ex-husband, and Brandon’s biological father.
+This five season series follows the lives of the Adams Foster family who live in San Diego.
+The matriarchal heads of this family are police officer Stef Foster and her life partner Lena Adams, a school vice principal.
+Their multiethnic, blended family includes Brandon, Stef's biological son from her previous marriage, and twins Jesus and Mariana, who were adopted as children.
+The series begins when the couple take in two foster children, siblings Callie and Jude Jacobs, whom they later adopt.
+The five children have rough times navigating adolescence because of poor life choices.

+Also part of their lives is Mike Foster, Stef's patrol partner and ex-husband, and Brandon's biological father.

-Most of the show takes place at the family's craftsman-style home in the quiet San Diego suburb of Mission Bay, and at Anchor Beach Community Charter School.
+Most of the show takes place at the family's craftsman-style home in the quiet San Diego suburb of Mission Bay and at Anchor Beach Community Charter School.